Krasue: Thai folklore

 The Krasue is under a curse that makes it ever hungry and always active in the night when it goes out hunting to satisfy its gluttony, seeking blood to drink or raw flesh to devour.
 It may attack cattle or chickens in the darkness, drinking their blood and eating their internal organs.
 It may also prey on species of cattle, such as water buffalo that have died of other causes during the night.
 If blood is not available the Krasue may eat feces or carrion.
 Clothes left outside would be found soiled with blood and excrement in the morning, allegedly after she had wiped her mouth.
 Therefore, villagers would not leave clothes hanging to dry outside during the night hours.

 The Krasue hides the headless body from which it originates in a quiet place because it needs to join it before daybreak, living like a normal person during the day, although having a sleepy look.
 To crush the still headless body of the krasue is fatal to the spirit.
 The flying head will return after hunting but rejoin with the wrong body which will lead it to suffer torment until death.
 If the top part of the body fails to find the lower half before daybreak it will die in terrible pain.
 The Krasue will also die if its intestines get cut off or if its body disappears or gets hidden by someone.
 Some folk beliefs hold that the creature can be destroyed by burning it.
 The main foes of the Krasue are mobs of angry villagers carrying torches and machetes.
 They may catch the Krasue and kill it or watch where she goes before dawn and destroy her body.

 There is a legend said that the people who are wounded should be aware of the Krasue because it can smell the blood and will come to eat the blood at night when people fall asleep.
 However, there are ways to prevent the Krasue from coming inside the house.
 House-owners usually build spiky fences or grow spiky bamboo to protect themselves from the Krasue.
 The Krasue is scared of spiky things because it fears its intestines will get stuck and it will not be able to escape.

+It is also believed that a true Krasue does not actually have a head or dangling internal organs, but is merely a green glowing light.
+If anyone is able to capture this light, for example, by covering it with a chicken coop, they can then bargain with it, demanding jewelry, gold, and other valuables in exchange for setting it free.